Trials, psychologists and 'wings' from Wenger - Dejan Iliev's eight-year Arsenal rollercoaster | Goal.com

 “He’s actually a very good friend of mine.
 We talk regularly and message each other.
 He’s not just a good goalkeeper, he’s a great person as well.

 “I’ve learnt a lot from him and from Petr Cech.
-Working was a great experience for me.
+Working with them was a great experience for me.

 “He was my idol growing up.
 When I was little I was watching him and trying to pretend to be him.
 He was a great role model for me so it was a pleasure to work with him at Arsenal.
 It was amazing to be a part of his career.”